slackorama/sethmason.com/content/2008-06-10-machine-specific-startup-files-in-bash.markdown

     > export FAVORITE_SMURF="Poppa Smurf"
     > export SMURF_LOVER=$HOME/bin/blue_love

-That way, if I ever need something that’s specific to a machine, I just drop it in my .shell directory and away we go.
+That way, if I ever need something that's specific to a machine, I just drop it in my .shell directory and away we go.